Mette Frederiksen

+In foreign policy, Frederiksen initially expressed scepticism towards the EU, particularly with regard to immigration and the economy, and was even considered one of the most EU-sceptical prime ministers in Danish history.
+However, this has since changed dramatically, particularly as a result of Russia's invasion of Ukraine.
+In light of this, she has subsequently abandoned fiscal conservatism, now supports European common debt, and has officially withdrawn from the Frugal Four.
+In defence and security policy, Frederiksen has adopted a hawkish line, emphasising the importance of NATO, and especially the United States.
+She is regarded as one of Ukraine's staunchest supporters, and under her tenure Denmark became its largest economic and military contributor relative to GDP.
+Denmark also increased defence spending to over 2% of GDP in 2024 and surpassed 3% in 2025–26.
+In 2022, she won a referendum on abolishing Denmark's EU defence opt-out, and also extended conscription and expanded it to include women.

 Early life

-She was born 19 November 1977 in the city of Aalborg in North Denmark.
+Mette Frederiksen was born on 19 November 1977 in the city of Aalborg in the North Jutland Region in northern Denmark.
 Frederiksen's father was a typographer and her mother was a teacher.
-As a teenager, she campaigned to preserve rain forests, protect whales and end apartheid.
+As a teenager, she campaigned to preserve rain forests, protect whales, and end apartheid.

 Frederiksen attended the Aalborghus Gymnasium.
 She holds a bachelor's degree in Administration and Social Science from Aalborg University, and a master's degree in African Studies from the University of Copenhagen.

 Political career

 Member of Folketing

 Frederiksen worked as a youth consultant for LO, The Danish Confederation of Trade Unions.
 She was elected as a member of parliament for Copenhagen County in the 2001 general election which saw the Social Democrats losing the first place and placing second for the first time since 1920.
 After her election, Frederiksen was named as her party's spokesperson for culture, media and gender equality.
-In 2002, she received the Nina Bang award for showing political courage, enthusiasm and impact with social feeling.
-In addition, she received the Ting Prize in 2012 and has co-authored the books Epostler (2003) and From Fight to Culture (2004).
+In 2002, she received the Nina Bang award for "showing political courage, enthusiasm and impact with social feeling".
+Frederiksen received the Ting Prize in 2012.
+She co-authored the books Epostler (2003) and From Fight to Culture (2004).

 After the 2005 general election loss, Frederiksen became her party's spokesperson for social affairs.
 Following the election, she also served as the vice-chairperson of the parliamentary group of the Social Democrats.
-In the 2007 general election which saw the Social Democrats losing two more seats, Frederiksen obtained 27,077 votes, placing her in seventh place in the ranking of the ten Danish politicians with the most votes.
+In the 2007 general election that saw the Social Democrats losing two seats, Frederiksen obtained 27,077 votes, placing her seventh in the ranking of the ten Danish politicians with the most votes.

-After the 2011 general election which led to a Social Democrats government, Frederiksen served under Prime Minister Helle Thorning-Schmidt as Minister for Employment from 2011 to 2014 and Minister of Justice from 2014 until she succeeded her as party leader.
-As Minister of Employment, she headed for reforms of early retirement pensions, flex jobs and the employment system.
-Likewise, the controversial cash assistance reform meant lower cash benefits for young unemployed and provided cohabiting mutual support, among other things.
+After the 2011 general election that led to a Social Democrats government, Frederiksen served under Prime Minister Helle Thorning-Schmidt as Minister for Employment from 2011 to 2014 and Minister of Justice from 2014 until she succeeded her as party leader.
+As Minister of Employment, Frederiksen sought reforms of early retirement pensions, flex jobs, and the employment system.
+The controversial cash assistance reform meant lower cash benefits for young unemployed and provided cohabiting mutual support, among other things.